mads-hartmann/links.mads-hartmann.com/docs/development-environment.md

 TODO: how do I make sure it's the same version of Typescript that's used by ts-node and Vercel during compilation?

+### Compilation target

+As the Node runtime is 14 I have configured Typescript based on the recommendations [here](https://github.com/tsconfig/bases/blob/main/bases/node14.json); which is es2020.

 ## Git hooks

 I'm using [Husky](https://typicode.github.io/husky/#/) to handle Git hooks.
 The hooks can be found in the `.husky` folder.